-Some believe Iran will inevitably become a nuclear armed state, no matter what policies are put into effect, and that containing a nuclear armed Iran is a viable option over the long term.
+Some believe Iran will inevitably become a nuclear armed state, no matter what policies are put into effect and what legislation is enacted, and that containing a nuclear armed Iran is the only viable longterm option.
 Critics see a reliance on containment as an abandonment of U.S. efforts to prevent Iran from becoming a nuclear state.
-As noted above, during the visit of Netanyahu in early March 2012, President Obama explicitly ruled out such a strategy.